ccorprew22/capstone-analysis-csv-to-docx/README.md

 This program currently works if it matches column headers and the Formsite template provided.
 However, the professor may make changes.

 ## Note!!!
-You will still have to go through the progress report file, this program is only to reduce the amount of typing, formatting, and busy work.
+You will still have to go through the progress report file, this program is only to eliminate the annoying amount of typing, formatting, and busy work.

 + To get the CSV file, go on to the Formsite and export a CSV file.
 + To clone the repo to use or make changes, enter `git clone https://github.com/ccorprew22/capstone-analysis-csv-to-docx.git`.